hashicorp/vagrant/website/docs/source/v2/provisioning/basic_usage.html.md

 ## Running Provisioners

-Provisioners are run in three cases: `vagrant up`, `vagrant reload`, and `vagrant provision`.
+Provisioners are run in two cases: `vagrant up` if it's the first time the vm is bootet and `vagrant provision`.

 A `--no-provision` flag can be passed to `up` and `reload` if you don't